 - 1. Fleeces should be clean of all debris. - 2.
-Fleeces must have been shorn in 2021 and be from animals owned by the 4-H member.
+Fleeces must have been shorn in 2024 and be from animals owned by the 4-H member.
 Juniors, Intermediates, and seniors are eligible to submit fiber/wool exhibits.
-Each fleece must have a 4-H Wool Show Tag indicating the breed and class number and must be delivered by a County Extension Agent or designated representative (show tags are available at your county office). - 3.
-Place fleeces in a clear plastic bag with exhibitor name and county clearly written with felt marker on lower half of bag or if there is a different industry standard, you may submit sample as you would in the specific industry.
+Each fleece must have a 4-H Wool Show Tag indicating the breed and class number and must be delivered on Friday, July 19th at Static judging day.

+- 3. Place fleeces in a clear plastic bag with exhibitor name and county clearly written with felt marker on lower half of bag or if there is a different industry standard, you may submit sample as you would in the specific industry.
 The 4-H Wool Show Tag should be inserted inside the bag/box and be clearly visible.
 Judging criteria are outlined on 4-H Fleece Exhibit Score Card 771-01, available at the county Extension office or on the State 4-H website. - 4.
 Juniors are also eligible for fiber exhibits at state fair and these may be delivered with static exhibits if necessary.